AriFordsham/GHCWiki/sebastian-and-simon.md

 Those with an MR actually have code.

-- #17357, #17248: Fix strictness of pattern synonyms and newtypes before thinking about refactoring the whole non-void constraint stuff
+- #17248, #17376, !1976: Get rid of the special case for `-XEmptyCase`.
+Fix handling of newtypes because of testsuite failures.
+Some ground work for proper non-void constraint handling.

+- #17357: Fix strictness of pattern synonyms.
+We came to the agreement that it's not worth the trouble and most useful pattern synonyms are strict anyway.

 - Clean up `provideEvidenceForEquation`, define `ensureInhabited delta = null <$> provideEvidenceForEquation 1 delta`
   - Apparently, `provideEvidenceForEquation` currently assumes that every COMPLETE set is inhabited, and thus implicitly assumes that `ensureInhabited` is true for that data type.
 So we can't actually just re-define on in terms of the other just yet.